YikSanChan/site/pages/posts/data-quality.md

 To curate the datasets, there are at least 2 ways.

 - The first approach is called active learning.
 Basically, it identifies sparse regions of our datasets by leveraging embeddings from pre-trained layers of our models.
 This helps pick a diverse dataset.
+See [this paper](https://arxiv.org/pdf/1708.00489.pdf).
 - The second approach is to identify decision boundaries and pick data around them.
 This helps pick datasets that make the model more robust.

 ### Identify problems in datasets